May 27-30, 2016

 Room & Board

-prices include all meals and are per person
+Rooms include all meals, room prices are per person

 Double room with a private bath $395